 Your data will be stored on servers in the United States.
-The location of those servers within the US may change without notice, but generally will be located in Washington (State, not DC), Oregon, and/or Pennsylvania.
+The location of those servers within the US may change without notice.

 I store and use your Personal Data for as long as it is necessary as described within this policy document.
 If you request deletion of the data I have collected from you, I will comply with your request within the constraints and requirements of applicable law, the moral obligation to secure and respect your privacy, and technology.
 In some cases deletion may take the form of anonymization if doing so respects your intent more than actual deletion.
 Completely deleting all information may be impossible due to technical restraints; for example, deleting every server access log ever generated from your activity, including in all backup files, would likely be impossible due to the difficulty or impossibility of accurately finding those log entries due to insufficient reliable data about you to make the correct association.
 Put simply, if the only identifying information is an IP address and your IP address has ever changed (which is extremely likely) there is no way to know that a log entry with an IP address you have used is actually you versus another (prior or subsequent) user of that same address.
 This is only one example of how technical constraints could prevent me from completely removing every trace of your data.

 You may have the right under applicable laws and/or treaties to ask the following questions or take the following actions by contacting me as described later in this document: